 So you’re interested in backpacking through Bolivia?

 Good choice!
 Bolivia is one of the lesser-explored South American countries, despite the many gems it has to offer.
 It is easy to fall in love with the landscapes and the authenticity of the Bolivian culture.
-But for many, the Bolivian adventure is often a short 2 weeks trip between Chile and Peru.
+But for many, the Bolivian adventure is often a short 1 to 2 weeks trip between Chile and Peru.

 If this is your plan, no issue, you will have enough time to see the highlights of the country but if you stay longer you’ll give yourself the chance to really learn about the country and its very peculiar culture.